 A Song to the Lamb (H1982 #261-66, Canticle 18) – for voices S.A.T.B. and organ with optional brass and timpani – based on pitches of Easter Day sequence Victimæ paschali – written for St. Michael’s, Sanibel Island, 2007

-Mary, Strong of Heart: for voices, violin, trombone, congregation and organ, commissioned by Church of St. Mary the Virgin, Big Spring TX, for parish 125th anniversary, 2009 (see video)
+Mary, Strong of Heart: for voices, violin, trombone, congregation and organ, commissioned by Church of St. Mary the Virgin, Big Spring TX, for parish 125th anniversary, 2009 (see video).
+Revised and expanded 2017

 A Song of Praise Benedictus es, Domine (H1982 #231-36, Canticle 13) – for voices S.A.T.B. and organ – written for St. Michael’s, Sanibel Island, September 2006